-For a soup that comes out with the perfect texture, follow the ingredients ratio carefully, which is 5 cups water to the florets from a large (2-pound head) of cauliflower.
+Tip: For a soup with a perfect creamy texture, follow the ingredients ratio carefully, which is 5 cups water to the florets from a large (2-pound head) of cauliflower.

 Creamy Cauliflower Soup with Parmesan

-- 3 tablespoons extra virgin olive oil, plus extra for serving
+- 3 tablespoons (45 ml) extra virgin olive oil, plus extra for serving

 - 2 leeks, white and light green parts chopped